 Economists are working with them

 Yanis Varoufakis.
-From virtual world economist to Greek finance minister
+From the virtual world economist to Greek finance minister

 Valve brought him in because they wanted to link the economies of two of their games together on their Steam gaming platform and allow users to freely trade in-game items with each other.
 Who better than Varoufakis for the job?